-So far, The Great Depression’s damage on the economy, employment and the stock market was ultimately much worse than what has been inflicted by COVID-19.
-But with the uncertainty of how much death and damage COVID-19 will ultimately bring, will the damage get much worse?
+So far, the Great Depression’s damage to the economy, employment, and stock market was ultimately much worse than what has been inflicted by COVID-19.
+But with the uncertainty of how much death and damage COVID-19 will ultimately cause, will the damage get much worse?

-The effect of COVID-19 to the global economy has been faster and more dire than the 2008 global financial crisis (GFC) and even the Great Depression.
-Stock markets collapsed, credit markets froze up, massive bankruptcies followed, unemployment rates soared, and GDP contracted in those two previous episodes.
+The effect of COVID-19 on the global economy has been faster and more dire than the 2008 global financial crisis (GFC) and even the Great Depression.
+In those two previous episodes, stock markets collapsed, credit markets froze up, massive bankruptcies followed, unemployment rates soared, and GDP contracted.

-The worrying percentages seen during the Great Depression – unemployment rising to above 30% or the U.S. GDP contracting 20%.
-These are the basis of conclusion for those who are expecting a repeat of the Great Depression.
+The worrying percentages were seen during the Great Depression-unemployment rising to above 30% or the U.S. GDP contracting 20%.
+These are the basis of a conclusion for those who are expecting a repeat of the Great Depression.
 They will be looking at the magnitude of the percentages.

-Today, our economies are not similar to the times of the Great Depression.
+Today, our economies are not similar to those in the Great Depression.
 Markets recover faster and ‘noises’ in the economies and markets are drowned out easily.

 Will it be an even greater depression?

 Until the pandemic is stopped, it is likely that economies and markets around the world will continue their free fall.
-Singapore will enter into a recession this year because of the blow from the COVID-19 pandemic, resulting in job losses and lower wages, with “significant uncertainty” over how long and intense the downturn will be – The central bank.
-Thus, even if the pandemic is more or less contained, overall growth still might not return by the end of 2020.
+Singapore will enter into a recession this year because of the blow from the COVID-19 pandemic, resulting in job losses and lower wages with “significant uncertainty” over how long and intense the downturn will be, the central bank said.
+Thus, even if the pandemic is more or less contained, overall growth might still not return by the end of 2020.

-Let’s also not forget that virus can mutate.
-It has been months and therapeutic interventions that many are counting on seems to turn out to be less effective than hoped.
-This leads to economies contracting again and markets will also crash again.
+Let’s also not forget that viruses can mutate.
+It has been months since therapeutic interventions that many were counting on seemed to turn out to be less effective than hoped.
+This leads to economies contracting again and markets also crashing again.

 Moreover, the fiscal response could be ineffective if the monetisation of massive deficits starts producing high inflation.
 If this is so, many countries will not be able to undertake such borrowing in their own currency.
 When this happens, who will bail out governments, corporations, banks, and households in emerging markets?